 Once again, the first picture is a design that we helped create and bring to life and is an example of a modern interior.
 Some key characteristics to note that make it modern are the use of wood materials and earth tones.
 It’s a functional home that still sticks to the simple form of modern design.
 At the same time, it is both inviting and great to look at.

 With our contemporary example, we see that combination of both the modernism and minimalism, as well as the blank white walls and big windows.
 Also, notice the primary colors are not as warm, with white and black featured prominently.
 Materials that you’ll often find in the interior of a contemporary home are glass and different types of metal.
-One detail that is similar between both are the open floor plan, with the contemporary example being a bit more open than the modern home.
+One detail that is similar between both is the open floor plan, with the contemporary example being a bit more open than the modern home.

 So Which is Better: Modern or Contemporary?